 Kentucky coffee tree isn't too fussy about temperature or humidity and is very winter hardy.
 It's not likely to well in growing zones higher than 8.

 Fertilize the Kentucky coffee tree with fertilizing products that promote woody, strong growth rather than excessive foliage growth.
+Avoid fertilizing with nitrogen products, since the tree is a nitrogen fixer.
+(It even works to supply neighboring plants with nitrogen.)

 Types of Kentucky Coffee Tree